icpctools/icpctools/PresContest/README.md

 consisting of a set of pictures obtained from the appropriate CDS URL.

 ```
-  standalone.bat c:\myContestCDP --p 1 3 16
+  standalone.bat c:\myContest --p 1 3 16
 ```

-The above command starts the Presentation Client, causes it to load contest information from the Contest Data Package whose root is the folder "c:\\myContestCDP", and begins alternating between presentations 1, 3, and 16.
+The above command starts the Presentation Client, causes it to load contest information from the Contest Package whose root is the folder "c:\\myContest", and begins alternating between presentations 1, 3, and 16.

 ```
-  client.sh https://contestDataServer user pwd --name "Site 2"
+  client.sh https://cds user pwd --name "Site 2"
 ```

-The above command starts a Presentation Client in admin-controlled mode, causing it to connect to the CDS specified by the URL _https://contestDataServer_ logging in with the name "user" and the password "pwd" and registering itself with the Presentation Admin as "Site 2".
+The above command starts a Presentation Client in admin-controlled mode, causing it to connect to the CDS specified by the URL _https://cds_ logging in with the name "user" and the password "pwd" and registering itself with the Presentation Admin as "Site 2".
 The Presentation Client then remains quiescent with a blank screen until it receives a command from a Presentation Admin